Document automation democratizes information access, enabling diverse teams to communicate and collaborate more efficiently.

 ADP solutions offer various benefits, such as:

-2. The number of errors that automated systems can potentially make is generally much, much less than that of a human employee processing a document manually.
+2. The number of errors that automated systems can potentially make is generally much, much less compared to an average tally of human errors when working manually.

 3. A productivity increase comes when employees can handle more documents monthly, and the processing time is often reduced by half or more with the help of document management software.

-4. Customer satisfaction rates spring upward thanks to faster and more accurate document processing that reduces the time customers may waste waiting.
+4. Customer satisfaction rates rise thanks to faster and more accurate document processing, which reduces the time customers may waste waiting.

 By understanding the ROI of automated document processing, you can justify your investment and understand the bottlenecks that require improvements.